medvedevgroup/HowDeSBT/example/README.md

 (4) Build the "determined,brief" tree, compressed as RRR.

-We use "sabutan cluster" to build the filter files for the tree.
+We use "sabutan build" to build the filter files for the tree.
 We have a choice of several filter arrangements (a simple union tree, an allsome tree, a determined tree, or a determined,brief tree), and how the files should be compressed (RRR, roaring bit strings, or no compression).